 Although rotavirus infections are unpleasant, you can usually treat this infection at home with extra fluids to prevent dehydration.
 Occasionally, severe dehydration requires intravenous fluids in the hospital.
 Dehydration is a serious complication of rotavirus and a major cause of childhood deaths in developing countries.

 A rotavirus infection usually starts within two days of exposure to the virus.
-Initial symptoms are a fever and vomiting, followed by three to seven days of watery diarrhea.
+Initial symptoms are a fever and vomiting, followed by three to eight days of watery diarrhea.
 The infection can cause abdominal pain as well.